menu

 The first thing that you'll notice if you moved to this neighborhood is that an astounding 3.1% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.1% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Tireman West neighborhood should definitely be on your list of places to consider.

-Also, one of the unique characteristics of the Tireman West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.7% of the neighborhoods in America.
+Also, the Tireman West neighborhood stands out for having an average per capita income lower than 97.7% of the neighborhoods in the United States.
 The Tireman West neighborhood also has a greater percentage of children living in poverty (60.1%) than found in 96.9% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Modes of Transportation